Find Affordable College Courses

 The average tuition and fees for an in-state graduate student at UNL are $7,751 a year.

-UNL did well in our overall quality rankings, too.
-It placed #1 on our Best Health Professions Master’s Degree Schools in Nebraska list.
+UNL also made our Best Health Professions Master’s Degree Schools in Nebraska list, coming in at #1.

-Read full report on Health Professions at University of Nebraska - Lincoln
+Full Health Professions at University of Nebraska - Lincoln Report

 The average tuition and fees for an in-state graduate student at UNK are $7,542 a year.

-UNK did well in our overall quality rankings, too.
-It placed #4 on our Best Health Professions Master’s Degree Schools in Nebraska list.
+UNK not only placed well in our value ranking, but it is also #4 on our Best Health Professions Master’s Degree Schools in Nebraska list.

 Read More…